-e Act (30 ILCS 5/3-2.3(e)) requires the Retirement Plan locuments to the Auditor General by September 30 of Illinois Pension Code Requirements each year: The Auditing Act requires the CTA Retirement Plan to annually file with the Auditor General the following information 1.
-Audit.
-The most recent audit or examination of the Retirement Plan; specified in Section 1A-109 of the Pension Code: 2.
+Source: Pension Code (40 ILCS 5/1A-109) and Auditing Act (30 ILCS 5/3-2.3(e))

+- 1. Audit.
+The most recent audit or examination of the Retirement Plan; - 2.
 Annual Statement.
-An annual statement containing the information specified in Section a financial balance sheet as of the close of the fiscal year; a statement of income and 1A-109 of the Illinois Pension Code (see inset); and (2) a statement of income and expenditures;(3) an actuarial balance sheet; 3.
+An annual statement containing the information specified in Section 1A-109 of the Illinois Pension Code (see inset); and - 3.
 Actuarial Statement.
-A complete actuarial statement applicable to the prior plan year, (4) statistical data reflecting age, service, and salary characteristics concerning all participants; which may be the annual report of an enrolled actuary retained by the Retirement Plan (5) special facts concerning disability or other claims; specified in Section 22-101(e) of the Illinois Pension Code.
-(6) details on investment transactions that occurred during the fiscal year covered On September 29, 2022, the Auditor General
+A complete actuarial statement applicable to the prior plan year, which may be the annual report of an enrolled actuary retained by the Retirement Plan specified in Section 22-101(e) of the Illinois Pension Code.

-On September 29, 2022, the Auditor General received the three documents listed below from the Retirement Plan.
+On September 28, 2023, the Auditor General received the three documents listed below from the Retirement Plan.
 We reviewed the documents and concluded the information required by Section 5/3-2.3(e) of the Auditing Act was contained in these reports:

-- Audited Financial Statements for the Retirement Plan for the year ended December 31, 2021; - An Investment Report dated December 31, 2021; and - The January 1, 2022 Actuarial Valuation for the • Retirement Plan.
+- Audited Financial Statements for the Retirement Plan for the year ended December 31, 2022; - An Investment Report dated December 31, 2022; and - The January 1, 2023 Actuarial Valuation for the Retirement Plan.